Information on the JobKeeper scheme for national system employees

 I think my employer is eligible but they are not claiming JobKeeper for any employees

 JobKeeper is a government scheme to help employers stay in business by subsidising wages.
 Employers do not have to participate if they don’t want to.

-If you have been dismissed after 1 March 2020, or you are worried about your job, you might want to ask your employer about JobKeeper.
+If you have been dismissed before 1 July 2020, or you are worried about your job, you might want to ask your employer about JobKeeper.
 They might not be aware that it could help them re-hire you or keep you on.

 If your employer is considering making you redundant, or asking you to reduce your hours or wages (or make other changes to your work) as a result of the coronavirus, it would be reasonable to ask your employer if they have considered JobKeeper.

 You should ask in writing so there is a record of your request and their response.

 If you don’t agree to the types of changes that your employer is proposing to make to your employment, your employer’s failure to claim JobKeeper (if eligible), might be relevant to determining the reasonableness of their requests for change.